The contents of this database are in

-Indicates if a document has restrictions on consultation or reproduction that supersedes the information found in the consultation or reproduction fields, found at the top of the page.
+Indicates if a document has restrictions on consultation or reproduction that supersede the information found in the consultation or reproduction fields, found at the top of the page.

-Any additional pieces of information related to the item, which did not fit elsewhere in the description.
+Any additional pieces of information related to the item that did not fit elsewhere in the description.

 Vault shelf number of the document.
 A consultation copy must have been created to allow consultation of a document.
 This number must be included in all requests for consultation or reproduction.

 Source database identifier.
 It is the Item Number (ISN) mentioned above.

 The button to display the

 Detailed Holdings provides information on the physical extent of the media ( originals, master copy, reference copy, etc.).
 Many elements include technical information mainly used by staff members of LAC to order and locate documents.
 If the information seems unclear, please